-Based on the suite of Wonderware automation software products from AVEVA, and with the technical assistance of Apex Manufacturing Solutions, New Belgium has achieved record levels of efficiencies in scheduled and nonscheduled downtime throughout its operations with the implementation of Wonderware MES Performance Software.
+Based on the suite of AVEVA automation software products, and with the technical assistance of Apex Manufacturing Solutions, New Belgium has achieved record levels of efficiencies in scheduled and nonscheduled downtime throughout its operations with the implementation of AVEVA MES Performance software.

 When New Belgium’s operations management team began taking a close look at its bottling line and measurement of cases produced based on the equipment’s capability, they realized that its existing lines were capable of producing 294,000 cases a week, but in reality were only producing 150,000 cases each week.

 “After ramping up the work week of our bottling line and sacrificing some of our fun employee activities that our corporate culture is known for to meet growing customer demand, we were disappointed to find that brewery was producing only about half of the product the line was truly capable of producing,” Herrick said.
 “That’s when we realized it was time to look at how to rectify this situation, so we called on Apex and their team of software engineers to help determine next steps in achieving full production capabilities.”